This post contains affiliate links. Please see our disclosure policy.

 Instructions

-• Add the minced garlic and onion and sauté until the onions turn translucent.
+• Heat the olive oil in a large, heavy-bottomed pot over medium heat.
+Add the minced garlic and onion and sauté for 4-5 minutes until the onions turn translucent.

-• Bring to a boil, then reduce it to a simmer and cook for 20 minutes, or until the potatoes are tender.
+• Add the sweet potatoes, beans, bouillon paste, and water (or use broth and omit bouillon paste).
+Stir well.
+Bring the mixture to a boil.
+Reduce the heat to a simmer over medium-low and cook for 20 minutes or until the potatoes are tender.

-• Serve the bisque garnished with the crispy white beans and roasted sweet potatoes (optional).
+• Serve the soup hot, garnished with crispy white beans if desired.

-• Preheat oven to 425°, and line a baking sheet with parchment paper or a silicone baking mat.
-Skip this if you plan to use an air fryer.
+• You can bake or air fry the beans.
+If using the oven, preheat it to 425°F and line a baking sheet with parchment paper or a silicone baking mat.

 Like this recipe?
 Rate and comment below!